Skip to content

 Hanna_Kuh_Copyright_Österreichische Exilbibliothek_Sammlung Hanna Kuh

-Hanna Kuh as a nurse, England, 1930s
+Hanna Kuh as a nurse, 1930s

-Born 1913, Jewish, escapes to Great Britain in October 1938 where she was able to work as a domestic servant.
+Born in 1913, Jewish, escapes to Great Britain in October 1938 where she was able to work as a domestic servant.
 She is the only member of her family to survive the Holocaust.

 Sources: Letters with family and friends